Policy

 Higher Education for All

 Every American deserves the opportunity to pursue as much knowledge as they desire without having to worry about cost as a barrier for entry.
-Given that college degrees and professional certifications are becoming almost a necessity to gain an entry-level job, we cannot allow the socioeconomic status you were born in to determine whether or not you are able to earn a decent living.
-Whether it is trade school, an apprenticeship, four-year college, community college, or any other form of professional training; every American deserves the chance to pursue their passion and to make a decent living.
-A majority of college students support making college tuition free for all students and even larger majorities support enacting tuition free college for families with incomes under $120,000 a year and free community college for all.
+Given that college degrees and professional certifications are becoming a necessity to gain an entry-level job, we cannot allow the socioeconomic status one was born with to determine whether or not they are able to earn a decent living.
+Whether it is a trade school, an apprenticeship, a four-year college, community college, or any other form of professional training, every American deserves the chance to pursue their education and to make a decent living.
+A majority of voters support making college tuition free for all students, and even larger majorities support enacting tuition-free college for families with incomes under $120,000 a year and free community college for all.
+Current studies also support the idea that free college education has beneficial effects on high school academic outcomes on providing students a future to work toward.

 Cancel Student Debt